Recipes from Italy

 Neapolitan Lasagna Recipe the filling step 8

-Step 8) - Boil 4 eggs for 10 minutes.
-Remove the shells while they are still hot.
-Let them cool then cut into thin slices.
+Step 8) - Cut the hard-boiled eggs into thin slices.
 Set aside.
 Cut the hard mozzarella cheese into thin slices as well and set aside.

 Make the Layers